Montreal Expos: Uniforms

 The Expos' original uniforms featured the team logo above the word "expos" in lowercase letters on the left chest, and blue rounded serif numbers on the right chest.
 White served as the home uniform base, while powder blue served as the road uniform base.
 Both designs were worn with a tricolour cap that had a white crown, blue brim and back panel, and red side panels, with the Expos logo in front.
 The original design endured a few slight changes over the years, such as a change to red letters on the road uniform, and the addition of shoulder and side stripes.

 In 1992, the Expos overhauled their design.
 On the home uniform, blue pinstripes were added and a script "Expos" in blue with red trim was emblazoned in front.
 On the road uniform, grey became the base colour, and featured "Montreal" in red script letters with blue and white trim.
-A blue fleur-de-lis was also added above the road uniform script.
+A blue fleur-de-lis was also added above the road uniform script in the place where the acute accent would appear in the French spelling "Montréal".
 Both designs featured the team logo on the left sleeve and left chest numbers below the script, and were worn with an all-blue cap featuring the Expos logo in front.